Protesters Want Changes To Syria's Power Structure

 It is hard to get answers out of Syria right now.
 The country is largely closed to Western reporters.
 We do know that there have been protests in some cities.
 And we also know something of the Syrian power structure.
 The Assad family has controlled Syria for decades.
 They belong to the Alawite religious sect, an offshoot of Shiia Islam.

-Professor JOSHUA LANDIS (Director, Center for Middle East Studies, University of Oklahoma): What you have today in Syria as an odd political structure, where the hell Alawites dominate the presidency, the security forces, the intelligence units, and they're only 12 percent of the population.
+JOSHUA LANDIS: What you have today in Syria as an odd political structure, where the hell Alawites dominate the presidency, the security forces, the intelligence units, and they're only 12 percent of the population.

 INSKEEP: Syria expert Joshua Landis lived in the country in the past, and explains how the inside family has maintained its rule.

 LANDIS: Now, the opposition denies all this and says this is complete bunkum.
 Syria has split into two parts today and they're not talking to each other.
 They both, in a sense, live in different worlds and they see Syria with different realities.
 And that's the problem, is there is extremely - Syria is very split.